-Highly recyclable, PET or PETE (polyethylene terephthalate) is a plastic resin and a form of polyester.
-Polyethylene terephthalate is a polymer created by the combination of two monomers: modified ethylene glycol and purified terephthalic acid.
+Polyethylene terephthalate (PET) is a highly recyclable plastic resin and a form of polyester.
+It is a polymer created by the combination of two monomers: modified ethylene glycol and purified terephthalic acid.
 It was first synthesized in North America by Dupont chemists during the 1940s.

 The use of recycled PET in place of virgin resin typically results in reduced energy consumption, lower cost, and reduced environmental impact.

-After arriving at a recycling facility such as ECOSTAR, bales are staged before placed the conveyor and fed to the bale breaker.
+After arriving at a recycling facility, bales may be staged before they are placed on the conveyor belt and fed to the bale breaker.
 Bales are then split open, and bottles are singulated.
-This material may be pre-washed, and labels removed, using steam and chemicals.
-During the pre-wash stage, bottles sent through a hot water or hot air trommel will result in PVC bottles turning slightly brown, providing for easier identification and removal during the manual sorting.
+This material may be pre-washed and labels removed, using steam and chemicals.
+During the pre-wash stage, any polyvinyl chloride (PVC) bottles sent through a hot water or hot air trommel will turn slightly brown, providing for easier identification and removal during the manual sorting stage.

-The pre-wash and label removal allows for easier identification of material using Near Infrared (NIR) sorting equipment to remove other materials.
+The pre-wash and label removal process allows for easier identification of material using near infrared (NIR) sorting equipment to remove other materials.
 Other technologies employed include metal detectors and manual sorting belts.
-Manual sorting techniques include either positive sorting results, such as removing the PET from the belt or remove the other material and leave the PET on the belt.
+Manual sorting techniques include either positive sorting results, such as removing the PET from the material flow, or negative results, such as removing the non-PET items from the material flow.

-After the completion of grinding, washing, and separation steps, the material is rinsed to eliminate any remaining contaminants or cleaning agents.
+After the completion of grinding, washing and separation, the material is rinsed to eliminate any remaining contaminants or cleaning agents.
 The recycled PET is then dried before reintroduction as a manufacturing material or before further processing.

 The availability of post-consumer PET material is a challenge.
-Recovery rates in the U.S. have remained flat or declining in recent years.
-This situation has been echoed by less material generation through curbside recycling programs, which in turn is related to the decreasing popularity of carbonated beverages, as well as the trend toward the design of light bottles.
+Recovery rates in the United States have remained flat or declining in recent years.
+This situation has been exacerbated by less material generation through curbside recycling programs, which, in turn, is related to the decreasing popularity of carbonated beverages, as well as the trend toward the design of light bottles.
 One way to improve PET recovery would be through the use of container deposit systems.
 The National Association for PET Container Resources (NAPCOR) and the PET Resin Association (PETRA) can provide additional information on PET recycling.